| By Ryan Allis The goal of all marketing

 strangers into friends and friends into customers”

 as Seth Godin likes to say.
+The nature

 of permission marketing—building a relationship